 A short hop from Nairobi lands you in Lewa – 25,000 hectares of lush wilderness begging to be explored.
 Safari by open-sided 4x4, horse or even camel for a chance to spot rare black rhino among the other Big Five.
 You can also discover the culture of the Samburu people here who also live in these untamed lands.

 This area is home to more endangered species, such as black rhino, than anywhere else in East Africa and is one of the most important and biologically diverse wildlife refuges in the region.
 Here resides the largest population of elephant outside of Kenya’s national parks and reserves.
-Track lion and visit the Jane Goodall chimpanzee sanctuary to learn about the all-important animal conservation work being undertaken.

 Where to stay in Northern Kenya